 Learn more »

-Though you won’t see employees around the office for a while, their wellness is more important than ever.
-By offering connection and support, you can help employees move through a period of waiting, and through coronavirus anxiety, with a little less uncertainty.
+Even though offices are reopening, prioritizing employee wellness is more important than ever.
+By offering flexibility, connection and support, you can help employees move through a period of anticipation, stress, and through COVID-19 anxiety, with a little less fear and uncertainty.